 - Want to study food systems from an interdisciplinary perspective

 The MS in Food Systems & Society is a low-residency, cohort-based program.
-It combines interactive classes delivered online with in-person intensive sessions.
+It combines interactive online classes delivered with collaborative in-person intensive sessions.
 Students will come to campus twice each year for intensive sessions with program faculty and other food system leaders.
 It is a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.